Acuminate – With a long-tapered, sharp tip, the sides concave.

 Involucre – Group of bracts subtending a flower, fruit or inflorescence, more or less held together as a unit.

 Keel – 1.
-Ridge or crease ± centrally located along the long axis of a structure, gen on the under or outer side.
+Ridge or crease ± centrally located along the long axis of a structure, generally on the under or outer side.
 2. The 2 lowermost, fused petals of many members of the Fabaceae.

 Leaflets – A leaf-like unit of a compound leaf.